 This project was a great learning experience for me.
 I had an opportunity to work different kinds of visualization techniques and also learnt about web archiving concepts.
 However, the project was not very easy for me and there were a few challenges that I faced in the path.
 Some of the challenges I faced while I working on the project are mentioned below.

 Collecting data from each of the archived collections was a time consuming task.
 I had to open each page and determine if they are distinct and then select the mementos to be represented in the TimeMap.
 Initially, it was easy because I had to do a mock up for just one of the collections, but later this task got tougher because there are six different collections that I have represented in the TimeMap.
 Moreover, this data grows whenever it is archived and hence the data file has to be updated each time.

-The python script that I wrote to get the data in a JSON file was working well with one of the collections as all the URIs were of same length.
-If the number of characters varies, then the script has to be changed a bit with respect to positions to get the JSON file correctly.
-This was also a difficult job considering the number of JSON files that had to be created.

 Algorithm was difficult to understand in the beginning.
 There were some of the Node.js and Phantom.js libraries and packages which were not compatible in MAC OS and also few packages which were outdated hence had to be replaced.
 This was also a difficult task as it was the first time for me to run a Node.js code.

 Timeline visualization has a JSON file with a slightly different format.
 I used a separate source for date to timestamp conversion.
-Also, I had to create separate JSON files for each of the collection again as the structure is different.
+Also, I had to create separate JSON files for each of the collection again, which took a lot of time.

 Future Enhancements